 If you are interested in Model Railroad Operations based on prototype practices, contact Norm Stenzel email@example.com for more information, we would be happy to have you join us for a session.
 Find out more about us at our website, http://dixierail.com/.

 This operating group was started by Howard Goodwin to accommodate the model railroaders on the northwest side of Atlanta in an effort to assist those who are building or starting home layouts, to teach the skills it necessitates and to be a source of fellowship, support base and encouragement to those in the group.
-In less than two years since it's creation, the most important accomplishment has been the fellowship derived from participation in the group.
-Along the way we are managing to get some model railroads built.
+In the nine years since it's creation, one of the most important accomplishments has been the fellowship derived from participation in the group.
+Our group currently numbers 19 and we are a 100% NMRA Club, one of only two in the Division.

-Currently there are eight home layouts, three just having recently started construction, the rest in varying stages of completion.
-Three layouts are currently capable of having operations with a fourth starting by the end of this year.
+Currently there are18 home layouts in varying stages of completion.
+Nine of our layouts are currently capable of having operations with a tenth starting by the end of this year.
 All of the layouts have trains running to some degree, but progress is continual on all the layouts.
-All the layouts are currently using some form of DCC, Digitrax, Lenz and NCE, although the vast majority is using Digitrax.
-We are not anticipating adding any new members, but we said that when there were only eight of us in the group.
+All the layouts are currently using some form of DCC (Digital Command Control), Digitrax, Lenz and NCE, although the vast majority are using Digitrax DCC.
+While we were not anticipating adding any new members when there were only eight of us in the group, our numbers have more than doubled since the group was chartered in 2005.

 The North County Interchange is about operating model train layouts.
 But since you have to have a layout first, we are also about building layouts.
 The Atlanta area is swarming with model railroaders, but there are only a limited number of operating groups in the area.
 It is our goal to form a regularly meeting operating group with layouts being constructed along the I-85/I-985 corridor.